To guide decision making in hiring faculty when the finalists include women or members of ethnic minorities.

 Further, no communication to the candidate or to outside parties regarding the decision shall be made until these discussions have been completed.
 So that the successful completion of the hiring process will not be impeded, these consultation shall be conducted as expeditiously as possible.

 This review requirement does not suggest that the Dean or Provost will generally reverse the department's action, nor that their academic judgment will be substituted for that of the department.
 What it does mean is simply that the Dean and Provost will be cognizant of situations which, on the basis of careful examination, may be used both to bolster the University's affirmative action program and, at the same time, to bring excellent new faculty to the University.

-02/07/1986 Reviewed and Approval Recommended by President's Staff and Issued by the President
+07 February 1986 - Reviewed and Approval Recommended by the university president's Staff and Issued by the university president

 08 February 2010 - Policy number revised from 3.140 to 02.01.15